 - Pain pumps.
 These small devices can be implanted to continuously deliver a precise dose of pain medicine to a targeted area.
 It can often provide better pain control than medicines taken orally.
 You may be able to stop taking oral medicines or take less of them.

 - Spinal cord stimulators.
 Also called a dorsal column stimulator, this device is implanted under your skin to send a mild electric current to your spinal cord through a small wire.
 It can often help decrease pain so that you can take less pain medicine or stop taking it completely.

 - Nerve blocks.
 This involves injections of pain-numbing medicine into nerves that cause pain to a specific area of the body.
 The site of the injection depends on the location of the pain.

-- Surgery can repair or reduce problems that can cause chronic pain, particularly in the neck or back.
+- Surgery.
+Surgery can repair or reduce problems that can cause chronic pain, particularly in the neck or back.
 Most procedures are minimally invasive, preventing the need for large cuts and long recovery times.

 - Physical therapy.
 This can improve function and flexibility.
 Many people benefit from therapy in combination with other care.

 Below are treatments for some common pain locations: